orientechnologies/orientdb-docs/source/Spatial-Module.md

 where config is an additional parameter (JSON) that can be use to set:

-'quadSegs=#' : number of segments used to approximate a quarter circle (defaults to 8).
+quadSegs: int  ->  number of segments used to approximate a quarter circle (defaults to 8).

 ```JSON
 {